ovh/docs/pages/platform/databases/mysql_01_capabilities/guide.it-it.md

 ##### Authorised IPs

-Once your service is up and running, you will be able to specify IP addresses (or CIDR blocks) to authorise incoming traffic, until then your service will be unreachable. ##### Authorised IPs

 Once your service is up and running, you will be able to specify IP addresses (or CIDR blocks) to authorise incoming traffic, until then your service will be unreachable.

 #### Maximum simultaneous connections